 The Right Place for Ancient Times

-The best way to get to start out in Split is to spend time on the former grounds of Diocletian's Palace.
-Visit Peristil, the palace's main square, sit on its ancient stairs and just enjoy the remarkable view.
+The best way to get started in Split is to spend time on the former grounds of Diocletian's Palace.
+Visit Peristil, the palace's main square, sit on its ancient stairs, and enjoy the remarkable view.
 Or take a seat at a cafe on the square to order a glass of local wine and take it easy.
-If you need to stretch your legs, head on a pleasant walk on West Coast and enjoy light sea breeze and amazing view of the main Riva promenade and the Palace.
+If you need to stretch your legs, head on a pleasant walk on the West Coast and enjoy the light sea breeze and amazing view of the main Riva promenade and the Palace.
+On the West Coast (Zapadna Obala), you will discover an interesting fact about Split: it is considered the sportiest town in the world.
+Here, you will find the names of more than 80 Olympic winners from Split!
 Take your pick among the area's many bars for a delicious cocktail!

 Day 5